 It is the first of January!
 Happy New Year!

-Today, I was excited about finding Shining Clubmoss, (AKA Shining Firmoss) mixed in with a stand of the more common ground cedar.
+Let’s start with Shining Clubmoss, (AKA Shining Firmoss), which I found today mixed in with a stand of the more common ground cedar.

 Wikipedia describes this unusual plant as follows: